-This report for the second year of the 2021–2022 legislative session focuses on California legislators’ floor votes on California Chamber of Commerce priority bills.
+This report for the first year of the 2023–2024 legislative session focuses on California legislators’ votes on California Chamber of Commerce priority bills.

 No vote record can tell the entire story of a legislator’s attitude and actions on issues of importance to business.
 To fully evaluate your legislative representative, consult the legislative journals and examine your legislator’s votes in committee and on floor issues.

 You can view these via links at www.calchambervotes.com.

 Many anti-business bills were rejected by legislators in policy or fiscal committees, thus stopping proposals before they reached the floor for a vote.

 Most bills in this report cover major business issues that are of concern to both small and large companies.